-Through the Heating, Refrigeration and Air Conditioning Technician courses in this college technology program, you acquire a broad knowledge of the design, installation and service techniques of heating, refrigeration and air conditioning systems for commercial and residential settings.
-You learn to service, maintain, size and select equipment for air conditioning and refrigeration applications, while being introduced to hydronics and forced air heating.
+Through the Heating, Refrigeration and Air Conditioning Technician courses in this college technology program, you'll acquire a broad knowledge of the design, installation and service techniques of heating, refrigeration and air conditioning systems for commercial and residential settings.
+You'll learn to service, maintain, size and select equipment for air conditioning and refrigeration applications, while also being introduced to hydronics and forced air heating.

-These applied science studies include a co-op work placement component.
-To make your co-op experience meaningful, the Career Services and Co-operative Education department staff works closely with you.
-At the same time, they collaborate with a wide variety of organizations in business and industry to assist you with the sourcing of and preparation for co-op work placement opportunities.
+These applied science studies will include a co-op work placement component.
+To make your co-op experience meaningful, you'll work closely with the Career Services and Co-operative Education department staff.
+At the same time, they'll collaborate with a wide variety of organizations in business and industry to assist you with the sourcing of and preparation for co-op work placement opportunities.

 Please note: This program will be offered in Fall 2018, subject to Ministry approval.

 Program OutlinePrinter Friendly

 |Course Code||Course Title|

 |GNED||General Education Elective|

 |RACH-122||Pressure Enthalpy and Refrigerants Cooling Systems and Components|

 |RACH-123||Heating Fundamentals 2|